Home Compare GRF.MC vs SSNC

 Grifols vs SS&C Technologies Holdings: Which Stock Looks Stronger in 2026?

-SS&C Technologies leads structurally, with stability as the clearest single gap between the two profiles.
+SS&C Technologies holds the cleaner structural position, with the lead spread across profitability and stability.
+Grifols, still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (GRF.MC: STOXX 600, SSNC: Russell 1000).

-Most of the separation is still concentrated in stability.
-SS&C Technologies Holdings, Inc. leads by 10 points on the overall comparison score.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+SS&C Technologies Holdings, Inc. leads by 17 points on the overall comparison score.

 Trajectory Similarity